craftpulse/craft-timeloop/README.md

 The Timeloop plugin provides recurring dates based on a starting date and a regular loop period.

 **Example**: Set a payment date for employees on the first of each month.
+**Example**: Display the upcoming dance class from a dance school, that repeats every Tuesday and Thursday.
+**Example**: Display the next school board meeting, which takes places every third Friday of the month.

 ## Configuring the Timeloop field.